-With a fixed-rate loan, your payment remains the same for the entire duration of your loan.
-The portion allocated for principal (the actual loan amount) goes up, however, the amount you pay in interest will go down in the same amount.
+A fixed-rate loan features a fixed payment for the entire duration of the loan.
 Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-But generally monthly payments for a fixed-rate loan will increase very little.
+But generally payments on your fixed-rate loan will increase very little.

-You might choose a fixed-rate loan in order to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Avalon Mortgage Services, Inc. at (708) 403-5181 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a favorable rate.
+Call Avalon Mortgage Services, Inc. at (708) 403-5181 to learn more.

-ARMs usually start out at a very low rate that usually increases over time.
+ARMs most often feature their lowest rates toward the start.
+They provide the lower interest rate for an initial period that varies greatly.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are best for people who expect to move within three or five years.
-These types of adjustable rate programs benefit people who will move before the initial lock expires.
+For these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are best for borrowers who expect to move within three or five years.
+These types of ARMs benefit people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (708) 403-5181.
 It's our job to answer these questions and many others, so we're happy to help!